-All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the basic UBC entrance requirements as well as meet UBC’s minimum grade point average as defined by the UBC Calendar.
-The Midwifery program will not consider any applications from those who do not meet the UBC entrance requirements.
+All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the general admission requirements including minimum grade point average as defined by the UBC Calendar.
+The Midwifery Program will not consider applications from individuals who do not meet the UBC entrance requirements.

 UBC does not recognize a GED (General Education Development) as equivalent to a provincially recognized high school diploma.
-Please refer to UBC’s Admissions Guide for Canadian High Schools.
+Please refer to UBC Admissions for high school requirements from across Canada.

-Every applicant is required to complete the following post-secondary courses before they begin year one of the program.
-The courses must be confirmed complete by official transcripts received to Enrolment Services at UBC no later than June 30th of the intake year:
+Every applicant is required to complete the following post-secondary courses before they begin Year One of the program.
+The courses must be confirmed complete by official transcripts received by Undergraduate Admissions no later than June 30th of the intake year:

-- UBC’s BIOL 153 – Anatomy and Physiology or an approved equivalent (7 Credits) (*This course is offered in two parts and both parts must be completed in order to meet this requirement.
-Applicants must have completed this course within 5 years of their entrance to year 1 of the program).
+- BIOL 153 (Human Biology) or an approved equivalent (7 Credits).
+This course is offered in two parts, and both parts must be completed in order to meet this requirement.
+Applicants must have completed this course within 5 years of their entrance to Year 1 of the program.

-- UBC’s ENGL 112 – Strategies for University Writing or an approved equivalent (3 Credits)
+- ENGL 112 (Strategies for University Writing) or an approved equivalent (3 Credits).

 To locate an equivalent course, applicants can search the BC Transfer Guide by Receiving Institution (UBC-Vancouver Campus).
-Please refer to the attached lists for suggested equivalent courses at other BC institutions for both the BIOL 153 and ENGL 112 pre-requisite requirement.
-For approved courses for the biology prerequisite offered outside of BC, please review the following link to see what courses have been approved – BIOL 153
+Please refer to the attached BIOL 153 equivalent courses from within BC and ENGL 112 course equivalents from within BC lists for suggested equivalent courses at other BC institutions.
+For approved biology courses offered outside of BC, please review the attached BIOL 153 equivalent courses from outside BC.